Hi, Please feel free to leave comments to help me improve this story, its a work in progress and I would value any input.

 The men in suits came, and at first I was afraid and confused little did I know that one day I’d be one of them, or at least we’d both be working towards a common goal.
 I remember waking up cold, back in those days I was always cold.
 I’d scraped together enough money for a hot meal and I was going to enjoy it.

 I lived infrequently in alleyways all around the city, so I knew the streets well and when I crawled out from the gutter that had housed me that night something stood out, it wasn’t immediately apparent, but I remember looking around at the street from end to end and something not fitting in.
 After a few years I’d become a master at fitting in and that’s exactly what I did.
 Putting up my hood I merged with the crowd and made my way to somewhere nice, somewhere with food and waiters that would bring me it rather than me having to scrounge or beg.
-I suddenly realized what was wrong.
+I suddenly realised what was wrong.
 The car.
 It wasn’t unusual for cars to park nearby, but only if they didn’t mind having it broken into, which meant they were always old clunkers that rusted and spewed their filth into the air.
 This car was sleek and black and the windows were tinted so that people could look out but people couldn’t look in.
 Now I had no idea if it was there for me, but you don’t survive on the streets without having a sense for danger and this car set off alarm bells, so I did the only thing I could I ran.
 As I mentioned I was considerably faster than any normal person could ever hope to be and I put that to good use, I kept to a normal speed until I turned to corner then I let loose, to hell with the consequences people might see but they wouldn’t for very long and the rational part of them would ignore it and make excuses for what they saw, and like a thin blur I hurtled down streets, outstripping cars and picking up speed.
 At fourteen years of age I was nowhere near my limit, and could reach about forty miles per hour, when pushed it could go up to fifty and I was certainly being pushed right now.
 So there I was like a bullet cutting through the mid-morning traffic.
 Bored people in shiny cars yawning and going about their lives and following behind me was the black car.
 No doubt about it, certainly after me but I had the advantage, I could go between the cars, cut corners and do things that no car could and that might just be enough to keep me out of their reach.
 I could hear them squeaking and turning, cutting across pavements, always staying just close enough to keep me in a state of panic.

 Suddenly I felt the immense drain upon my body, not just because my powers were still developing and so therefore were prone to fluctuate but mainly because I hadn’t eaten anything more than a few mouthfuls in the past three days and my body was just screaming out for food.
 I needed that energy to keep going, I was running on fumes right now and my tank was just about empty.
 I could feel the strain as my entire body burned, imagine the most exhausted you have ever felt, and increase in exponentially and you’ll come close to how my body felt.
 With every passing second I was slowing, the world slowing down around me, and my heart jack hammering inside my chest until it ached.
 I felt myself decelerate to a near stop, coughing and gasping for breath, I collapsed onto my knees, hitting the ground hard.
 I choked hard on bile, forcing every breath into my tired body.
 The car pulled up slowly, almost hesitantly after the chase it had given me.